remilagorce/remilagorce/README.md

 ## Hello 👋

-🔥 My name is Rémi, fullstack developer from France
+🔥 My name is Rémi from France

 ❤️‍🔥 Tech and business enthusiast